 New York, New York

 As the oldest Episcopalian seminary in the United States, General Theological Seminary has sought to “educate and form leaders for the church in a changing world” since its founding in 1817.
 Located in Manhattan’s Chelsea neighborhood, the seminary tends to espouse moderate-to-liberal values when it comes to moral and theological issues.
 As such, General Theological Seminary is a popular alternative to some of the more conservative seminaries.
 Students take classes on a beautiful campus, the highlight of which may just be the library.
 It’s a “magnificent treasure of books, manuscripts, records, and source material for the study of the life and thought of Christianity.”
 General Theological Society also hosts the extremely popular Paddock Lectures.
 Named after Benjamin Henry Paddock (class of 1852), the lecture series features speeches by leading theologians.
-In the past they’ve included such names as Diogenes Allen, Joseph Hall, and William Temple.
+In the past the series has included such names as Diogenes Allen, Joseph Hall, and William Temple.

 Gordon-Conwell Theological Seminary